 Distance Education Accrediting Commission Complaint Procedure complaint with the Distance Education Accrediting Commission through their Online Complaint System, which enables individuals to (Rev. 07.08.19 42) file a complaint directly from the DEAC website.
 The complaint form may be found at www.deac.org/Student-Center/Complaint-Process.aspx.
 All complaints should be submitted using this form.
-For those who cannot access the Internet, written complaints will be accepted provided they include the complainant's name and contact information and a release from the complainant(s) to DEAC.
-Where circumstances warrant, the complainant may remain anonymous to the institution, but all identifying information must be given to DEAC.
+For those who cannot access the Internet, written complaints will be accepted provided they include the complainant's name and may remain anonymous to the institution, but all identifying information must be given to DEAC.